7 Best VR Platforms for Surgical Training in 2026

 7. VirtaMed

 VirtaMed builds high-fidelity medical simulators for arthroscopic, hysteroscopic, and urologic procedures, combining physical hardware with VR simulation for a fully immersive training experience.
 Their simulators are installed in surgical training centers and hospitals in over 60 countries, with training programs aligned to surgical society curriculum standards.
+Note: VirtaMed was acquired by Surgical Science Sweden AB in March 2023 and now operates as part of Surgical Science, alongside Simbionix and Mimic Technologies.
+The platform and product line remain active.

 Website: https://virtamed.com